-Jackrabbit Coffee will be both Orcutt and Safford’s second business, as Safford owns his own contracting company, and the pair does not intend this shop to be the only they will have together.
+Jackrabbit Coffee will be both Orcutt and Stafford’s second business, as Stafford owns his own contracting company, and the pair does not intend this shop to be the only one they will have together.

-Safford has already purchased another building across the street from the store.
-Their focus is specifically local.
+Stafford has already purchased another building across the street from the store.
+Their focus is specifically improving the local community.

-With great care and caution taken in the way that their products are sourced, Jackrabbit Coffee makes all that they can.
+With great care and caution taken in the way that their products are sourced, Jackrabbit Coffee makes all that they can in-store.

-Serving items similar to what they currently distribute, the menu will be familiar.
+The menu in the new store will be familiar to those who have purchased from the cart.
 Everything is locally sourced and made from scratch, including their syrups.

 “Everything is real with no chemicals or preservatives,” said Orcutt.

-The business works with Bee Coffee Roasters out of Indianapolis for their coffee beans.
+The business works with a company out of Indianapolis, Bee Coffee Roasters, for their coffee beans.
 Bagels, organic yogurt from a local dairy farm and Indiana organic oatmeal will also be on the menu.

 “You can be confident about the quality of everything you will be getting from us,” Orcutt said.
 “Are we going to be cheap?
 No. Are we going to be good?
 Yes.
 But, frankly, we are not expensive either.”

-Orcutt and Safford have been working on the shop for about a year.
-Safford is doing all of the construction to the building.
+Orcutt and Stafford have been working on the shop for about a year.
+Stafford has done all of the construction to the building.

-Although there will be no drive-thru, customers will be able to order and pay ahead through Jackrabbit’s Yelp page.
+Although there is no drive-thru, customers are able to order and pay ahead through Jackrabbit’s Yelp page.
 Orcutt says it will be twice as fast as a drive thru, since the drink will be ready when the customer pulls up to the shop, and an employee will walk it to the car.

-The latest information on the opening of the shop can be found on Instagram and Facebook by searching for Jackrabbit Coffee.
+The latest information on the shop can be found on Instagram and Facebook by searching for Jackrabbit Coffee.

 The shop is located at 525 West 11th Street.